ilmikko/clip-ci/README.md

 ##### Locations

-The location can be any point of the compass, as follows:
+The location can be any point of the compass, as any of the following:
 `n`,`ne`,`e`,`se`,`s`,`sw`,`w`,`nw`

 Or center, denoted by: